ICJIA/icjia-i2i-nuxt3/content/index.md

-  needs i2i supports grassroots organizations and community groups committed to changing the circumstance of violence in their communities i2i will be a resource for these partners to ensure that their capacity is increased and assist them on a path to sustainability home boxes capacity building services capacity building services include organizational development board development program assessment evaluation refinement of program models and development of logic models personnel staffing support fiscal management oversight grant administration skills network building parlor an evidence informed approach the parlor process is an evidenced informed approach designed to address the comprehensive needs of organizations therefore each parlor step will address specific needs planning develop a mission vision and strategic plan administration establish board and executive staff resources create proven fiscal management and financial standards learning assess human capital staff needs optimization develop protocols that assess effectiveness and program outcomes relationships expand external networks and connect with new partners cohorts the participating organizations will receive training i e webinars workshops in person consultation etc on various topics to strengthen their organization s infrastructure cohorts will be announced in january 2023 contact for more information about i2i please contact cja i2i illinois gov subscribe to the cj dispatch https visitor r20 constantcontact com manage optin v
+  needs i2i supports grassroots organizations and community groups committed to changing the circumstance of violence in their communities i2i will be a resource for these partners to ensure that their capacity is increased and assist them on a path to sustainability capacity building services capacity building services include organizational development board development program assessment evaluation refinement of program models and development of logic models personnel staffing support fiscal management oversight grant administration skills network building parlor an evidence informed approach the parlor process is an evidenced informed approach designed to address the comprehensive needs of organizations therefore each parlor step will address specific needs planning develop a mission vision and strategic plan administration establish board and executive staff resources create proven fiscal management and financial standards learning assess human capital staff needs optimization develop protocols that assess effectiveness and program outcomes relationships expand external networks and connect with new partners cohorts the participating organizations will receive training i e webinars workshops in person consultation etc on various topics to strengthen their organization s infrastructure cohorts will be announced in january 2023 contact for more information about i2i please contact cja i2i illinois gov subscribe to the cj dispatch https visitor r20 constantcontact com manage optin v